hmchen47/DataScience/Notes/p01-Bayesian.md

 + Essential components of MCMC methods
   + _replacing analytic methods by simulation_
-    + observing some data $y$ to make inference about a parmeter $\theta$ of interest
+    + observing some data $y$ to make inference about a parameter $\theta$ of interest
     + the likelihood $p(y | \theta, \psi)$ featuring a set of nuisance parameters $\psi$
     + eg. $\theta$ = the average treatment effect in a meta-analysis, $\psi$ = the control and treatment group response rates in the individual trials
     + Bayesian approach
       + a joint prior distribution $p(\theta, \psi)$
       + the joint posterior posterior $p(\theta, \psi | y) \propto p(y|\theta, \psi) p(\theta, \psi)$
-      + integrating out the nuisance parameteers to give the marginal posterior of interest
+      + integrating out the nuisance parameters to give the marginal posterior of interest

       \[ p(\theta | y) = \int p(\theta, \psi | y) d\psi \]